-Gondola shelving is one of the most widely used retail display systems in Australia.
-Retailers rely on it for its practicality, durability, and adaptability.
+Gondola shelving is indeed one of the most widely used shelving systems in Australia.
+Store owners rely on it for its practicality, durability, and adaptability.

 But one of the most common questions retailers have is: how much does it actually cost?